Free SPSS Alternatives: An Overview (2026)

 Excel & CSV Import — SPSS Data Compatible

-Import your SPSS data by exporting to Excel first.
+Import SPSS data by exporting to Excel first.
 DataStatPro automatically recognises variable names, types, and structure.

 • Excel (.xlsx) file import